AbelJJohn/testing/sample_files/README.md

 3. Checking data availability.
 If requests fails to get a response due to network time out, either run the request again or log connection issue.

 4. Checking data quality.
-If a file is empty, one large word, or corrupt, ensure that the program will work as intended.
+If a file is empty or one large word ensure that the logic  returns as the requirements specify.